-Part of the Kuttanad region, Kumarakom along withÊAlleppeyÊhave beautiful backwater areas and they collectively form the most important tourist centres of Kerala.
-Boating and fishing facilities are available at the Taj Garden Retreat, a sprawling old bungalow-turned-resort.
-Waterscapes, the backwater resort of the Kerala Tourism Development Corporation has independent cottages built on stilts, set amidst coconut groves and panoramic view of the backwaters.
-Holiday packages involving houseboats, traditional Kettuvalloms (rice barges) offer great experiences.
+Part of the Kuttanad region, Kumarakom along with Alleppey, has beautiful backwater areas and they collectively form the most important tourist centres of Kerala.
+Known for paddy fields, fishing, a network of backwaters, delicious local cuisine, traditional Kettuvalloms (rice barges) houseboats and luxury and budget resorts.
 The Kumarakom bird sanctuary here, which is spread across 14 acres, is a favourite haunt of migratory birds and an ornithologist's paradise.
-Egrets, darters, herons, teals, waterfowl, cuckoo, wild duck and migratory birds like the Siberian Stork visit here in flocks and fascinate the visitors.

 Compare quotes from upto 3 travel agents for free

 The place is cheaper compared to many famous tourists destinations, being a smaller town.
 Commuting within the town is easy, and the number of natural landscapes is a beautiful magnet for all the tourists looking forward to visiting Kumarakom.
 Also, the place is a rich spectrum of cultural and historical diversity.

 The connectivity to Kumarakom is not direct and is majorly through Kochi and Kottayam.
 The place is also not a suitable pick to visit during monsoon because of the spontaneity and unplanned nature of the rains.

 ₹ 1,920 onwards

 Ask a question from the travellers who have experience.